So Nice to Meet Ya!

 However, the big test of my strength came when at the age of twenty-eight, even though I had thought that I had done all the “right” things to make myself successful, I found myself divorced and starting over.
 I had to face the humbling reality that what goes up could just as easily come down, but ultimately it is up to me to take control of my life.
 I had two choices: give in and wallow or tap into what I know how to do… work hard and learn from the experience to redefine my life.
 I chose option two.

-For the past three years, I have built my life up again…I dove into what can only be described as a life of self-discovery so that I can come back to the life that I was destined to live.
+For the past few years, I have built my life up again…I dove into what can only be described as a life of self-discovery so that I can come back to the life that I was destined to live.
 I explored the world and traveled on two big European trips by myself; moved to a city (Toronto); re-established and created new friendships by putting myself out there; embraced a new lifestyle that includes fitness, healthy eating, meditation, and yoga (if you think you can’t be healthy, believe me I used to be someone who could not understand why people work out); have experienced some love and some love lost (all lessons that got me closer to today) ; and now lead such an active social life (I’ve gone to places and met some interesting people that I could not have even imagined for myself).

 I found my zest for life again.
 I can say that even when I have bad days and when I get off my path (yup this still happens), I have learned strategies and have tools that bring me back and I continually remind myself that I am destined for greater things.
 My greatest hope is that I can use this new life to make a difference and maybe YOU can benefit because I too have been there when times are tough, but I learned and am still learning tools (we’ll do it together) to move life forward to success.